Important Market Changes: April 2012

 Wholesale Services Agreement (WSA)

-The WSA is a legally enforceable contract between the wholesaler (Scottish Water) and a licensed service provider (for example, Satec or Business Stream).
+The WSA is a legally enforceable contract between the wholesaler (Scottish Water) and a Licensed Provider.

 The WSA covers the water or sewerage services that Scottish Water agrees to provide to licensed service providers, and the commercial terms on which those services are provided.